western NY Dressage Association

 Challenge Series Trophy | Dorothy Hokanson and Carol Lorenc |

-- Volnteer hours for the horse's owner must be completed.
+- Required eight (8) volunteer hours for the horse's owner must be completed.

-- If enough eligible horses for this award, the year end award may be split by age and/or gender based on the decision of the WNYDA board.
-Although the highest soverall score would be listed on the trophy.
+- If enough eligible horses for this award, the year-end award may be split by age and/or gender based on the decision of the WNYDA board.
+Although the highest overall score would be listed on the trophy.

 Trophy | Original Trophy Donated by |